Last Updated on

 Your terms of business (sometimes called terms of trade or terms and conditions) are between you and your customers

-Your associate agreement (sometimes called your sub-contractor agreement) is between you and your suppliers
+Your associate agreement (sometimes called your sub-contractor agreement) is between you and team suppliers

 Your contract of employment is between you and your staff if you have any.